Junkfood-dk/JunkFoodApp/README.md

 # userapp

-A new Flutter project.
+# Don't forget to run the following when developing to rebuild riverpod providers
+dart run build_runner watch -d

 ## Getting Started

 JunkFood is awersome.